robertcheramy/oxidized-integrationtests/README.md

-You probably prefer to build images once (`make images` or rebuild images as needed (`cd images; make debian_install.rebuild`), and run one pod at a time (`cd pods/debian-install; make setup; make run`).
+You probably prefer to build images once (`make images` or rebuild images as needed (`cd images; make debian_install.rebuild`), and run one pod at a time (`cd pods/linux-install; make setup; make run`).

 Don't forget to `make stop` after running your pod to clean the rights in the filesystem (official-docker).

-## debian-install
+## linux-install
-Debian as you would intall it from instructions, with an nginx  and a lighttpd web-proxy.
+Different linux distributions as you would intall them from Oxidized instructions, with an nginx and a lighttpd web-proxy.

+Choose the Distribution you want to run in `pods/linux-install/docker-compose.yml`

 ### Tests
 - default debian install: http://localhost:8001/